 Haydar joined Watsi on July 21st, 2014.
-Seven years ago, Haydar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Haydar's most recent donation traveled 6,200 miles to support Seak Long, a construction worker from Cambodia, to fund life-changing mastoidectomy ear surgery.
+Eight years ago, Haydar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Haydar's most recent donation traveled 4,500 miles to support Felix, a playful 9-year-old boy from Kenya, to fund surgery to heal his clubfoot birth condition.

 Seak Long is a 26-year-old construction worker.
 He lives in the far northwest of the country in Battambang province with his parents.
 In his free time, Seak Long enjoys playing football and listening to music.
 Two years ago, Seak Long developed an ear infection that caused a cholesteatoma, or abnormal skin growth, to develop in his middle ear behind the ear drum.
 For this reason, Seak Long experiences ear discharge, hearing loss, and ear pain accompanied by headaches.
 Consequently, it is difficult for him to communicate clearly with others.
 Fortunately, Seak Long could travel to our medical partner's care center to receive treatment.
 On June 14th, he will undergo a mastoidectomy procedure in his right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $926 to fund this procedure, which covers medications, supplies, and inpatient care.
 Seak Long shared, "I hope my ear pain stops and my hearing improves."